The Helmeted Hornbill: A Bizarre and Critically Endangered Bird

 - EX or Extinct

 When I wrote the first edition of this article in 2011, the helmeted hornbill was classified in the Near Threatened category.
 In 2015, IUCN officials reclassified the bird as Critically Endangered, jumping over two categories in the process.
 Such a rapid and major change in population status is very troubling.
 In 2018—when the latest assessment was done— the bird was again classified in the Critically Endangered category.
+This status is still in effect in 2019.

 The solid casque of helmeted hornbills is in high demand as an ivory substitute, even though it's made of keratin.
 Keratin is a fibrous protein that is also found in human hair and nails and in animal claws, hooves, and horns.
 The material in the casque is often called hornbill ivory or golden jade.